-Basis of accounting
+(a) Basis of accounting:

-Revenues and expenditures are reported on the accrual basis of accounting.
+The revenues and expenditures are reported on the accrual basis of accounting.
 The accrual basis of accounting recognizes revenues as they are earned and measurable; expenses are the cost of goods and services consumed in the period whether or not payment has been made or invoices received.

-Basis of consolidation
+(b) Basis of consolidation: